 The French 75 Cocktail

 I swear, with champagne, it’s just something about those damn bubbles.
-Then when you add a healthy dose of gin, well…let’s just say you don’t want to have too many of these.
+Then when you add a healthy dose of gin, well…let’s just say you don’t want to have too many of these and try anything tricky…like standing up.
 But, my, they are good.

 The recipe is simplicity, itself: a gin sour topped with champagne.
 A sort of Gin Sour Royale.